grafana/grafana/docs/sources/setup-grafana/installation/kubernetes.md

 ## Deploy Grafana Enterprise on Kubernetes

-The process for deploying Grafana Enterprise is almost identical to the process above, except for some extra steps required to add in your license file.
+The process for deploying Grafana Enterprise is almost identical to the preceding process, except for additional steps that are required for adding your license file.

 ### Obtain Grafana Enterprise license